Hermitian null loci: Null loci and Nakai--Moishezon criterions

-If $V$ is not smooth, then thanks to Hironaka's theorem~\cite{hironaka77-actavietnam,wlodarczyk09-Resolution}, we can take $\pi:X'\to X$ be an embedded resolution of singularities of $V$, obtained by composition of blow up with smooth centers.
+If $V$ is not smooth, then thanks to Hironaka's theorem~\cite{hironaka77-actavietnam,wlodarczyk09-Resolution}, we can take $\pi:X'\to X$ to be an embedded resolution of singularities of $V$, obtained as a composition of blow-ups with smooth centers.
 Let $V'$ be the strict transform of $V$, which is now a closed smooth submanifold of $X'$.
-Thanks to~\cite[Theorem 3.7]{guedj2022quasi2} the condition~\eqref{H} is preserved.
+Thanks to~\cite[Theorem 3.7]{guedj2022quasi2}, the condition~\eqref{H} is preserved.
 That theorem also yields

-Conversely, with $V=X$ we observe that $\widehat v_-(X,\theta)>0$, hence it follows from Theorem~\ref{thm: current-anasing} that there exist a Hermitian current $T$ in the $\ddbar$ class $[\theta]$ with almost analytic singularities along $\NK(\theta)$ .
+Conversely, with $V=X$ we observe that $\widehat v_-(X,\theta)>0$, hence it follows from Theorem~\ref{thm: current-anasing} that there exists a Hermitian current $T$ in the $\ddbar$ class $[\theta]$ with almost analytic singularities along $\NK(\theta)$ .
 We apply Theorem~\ref{thm: null=nb} to get that the non-Hermitian (null) locus is empty.
-Therefore, the Hermitian current $T$ is, indeed, a Hermitian metric. \end{proof} Consequently, we can give an alternative proof of the Nakai--Moishezon criterion for compact non-K\"ahler surfaces~\cite{buchdahl00-NakaiMoishezon,lamari1999courants}.
-We extend this result in higher dimensions, and also show that it holds on singular compact varieties.
-We are grateful to V. Tosatti for pointing out this to us.
+Therefore, the Hermitian current $T$ is, indeed, a Hermitian metric. \end{proof} Consequently, we provide an alternative proof of the Nakai--Moishezon criterion for compact non-K\"ahler surfaces~\cite{buchdahl00-NakaiMoishezon,lamari1999courants}.
+In higher dimensional case, it is just a consequence of the main result of \cite{chiose2016kahler} and \cite{popovici2016sufficients}.
+We further show that it also holds for singular compact varieties.

-\begin{proof}[Proof of Theorem~\ref{thm: N-M criterion}] We first treat the case when $X$ is smooth.
+\begin{proof}[Proof of Theorem~\ref{thm: N-M criterion}] We first treat the case where $X$ is smooth.
 Obviously, the metric $\omega_X$ satisfies the condition~\eqref{H}.
 Thanks to Theorem~\ref{thm: Nakai-Moishezon}, it suffices to show that $\theta$ is nef.
-Indeed, if $\theta$ were nef, we would have that $\widehat v_-(V,\theta|_V)=\int_V\theta^{\dim V}$ by (1).
+Indeed, if $\theta$ were nef, we would have $\widehat v_-(V,\theta|_V)=\int_V\theta^{\dim V}$ by (1).
 We choose a number $t>0$ so large that the $\ddbar$-class $[\theta+t\omega]$ is Hermitian, and we denote by $t_0$ the minimum of such $t$.
-It thus remains to prove that $t_0\leq 0$.
+It remains to prove that $t_0\leq 0$.
 Suppose by contradiction that $t_0>0$.
 We see that $[\theta+t_0\omega]$ is automatically nef, but not Hermitian.
 Since $t_0>0$, the conditions (1) and (2) yield

 By Theorem~\ref{thm: guedjlu}, the $\ddbar$-class $[\theta+t_0\omega_X]$ is big.
 On the other hand, the condition (3) and Theorem~\ref{thm: Nakai-Moishezon} imply that the $\ddbar$-class $[\theta+t_0\omega_X]$ is Hermitian, a contradiction.
 Therefore, we must have $t_0\leq 0$ so $\theta$ is nef.